ngocuong0105/dendron-wiki/vault/random.Books.Trustworthy Online Controlled Experiments.md

 Varaince of other statistics (such as quantiles, not only the mean.)

 Use bootstrap.
 By estimating the density you can estimate the variance.

+# 19. The A/A Test

+A/A test is a sanity check.
+Establishes trust in your experimentation platform.

+Split users in two identical groups and do A/A test.
+If the system is operating correctly then in repeated trials about 5% of the time a given metric hould be statistically significant with p-value less than 5%.

+When conducting t -tests to compute p-values, the distribution of the p-values from repeated trials should be *uniform distribution*.

+A/A tests benefits:
+- ensure Type I error are controlled (within 5%)
+- assess metrics variability - larger variance in metric means you need to run longer the A/B test to detect the minimum detectable effect
+- no bias between Control and Treatment (especially if you reuse populations from previous experiments - no carry-over effect)
+- good first validation step
+- distribution mismatch, platform anomalies
+- catch wrong variance estimates (if you underestimate the variance you would have large t statistic hence reject Null too often)
+- catch when independence assumption is violated (and wrong variance estimate)
+- skewed distribution (normal assumption violated)

+Run A/A test in parrallel and continously with other experiments.

+You dont need new data to run many A/A tests.
+Just split the data again and again.

+The p-values should follow iniform distribution.

+Use **goodness-of-fit** such as Anderson-Darling or Kolmogorov-Smirnoff to check if it is uniform distribution

+If there is a large p-value of around 0.32, then you might have an outlier. $T = \dfrac{\delta}{\sqrt{var(\delta)}}$ would be around 1 as the outlier would swamp all other values.

+# 20 Triggering for Improved Sensiitivity

+Sensitivity, Power, Variance are all related.

+Users are triggered into the analysis of the experiment if there is (potentially) difference for this user when being in the varaint they are in or the counterfactual.

+Example: Wnat to test a new checkout UI.
+We should trigger the experiment for only users who initiated checkout.

+Example: Chage free shopping cart from 25$ to 35$.
+The triggered users shold be only those who have shopping cart between 25$ and 35$.
+Only they differ.

+When analyzing only triggered users you might need smaller sample sized to reach the same power(high sensitivity) of the experiment.

+Triggering only relevant users reduces the noise in the data.

+**Trigerring Trustworthiness**

+1. Check SRM (Sample ratio).
+If the overall experiment has no SRM, then the triggered data should not have SRM too.
+2. Complement analysis.
+Run A/B test on the **non**- triggerred users.
+You should get A/A test results.

+**Overall Treatment Effect**

+When computing Treatment effect on the triggered population, you must *dilute* the effect to the overall user base.

+Diluting depends on the triggering metric!

+Example.
+Improving revenue metric with 3% on 10 % of users.

+- If the triggered users were those who initiated checkout (and that's the only way to make money), then the overall revenue increased by 3%.
+- If the trigerred users were those who spend 10% of the average user, then the improved revenue is 3%*10%*10% = 0.03%

+**Open questions**

+1. Should we take data prior tirggerring point?
+If you take it you oose a bit statistical power.
+If you do not take it you might have abnormal metrics.
+Clicks prior checkout to be 0.
+2. Plotting a metric over time with increasing numbers of users usually leads to false trends.
+Best look at graphs over time where each day shows the user who visited that day.
+Same problem with triggered users.
+100% of users who visited first day were triggered.
+Smaller portion on second day (as thoe visited first day would not trigger).
+Best compute triggered user ratio for each day - users who visited that day and were triggered that day. **Issue** is that you need overall Treatment for all days not day per day.